httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

    Digest = "Digest" ":" OWS 1#representation-data-digest
 ~~~

-`Representation data` might be:

-- fully contained in the message body,
-- partially-contained in the message body,
-- or not at all contained in the message body.

 The resource is specified by the effective request URI and any `validator`
 contained in the message.